DevAgnihotri/DBMS/Unit_1.md

 ### ✨ In Summary:

-A **database system** allows data to be stored and accessed efficiently using a structured **architecture**.
+## A **database system** allows data to be stored and accessed efficiently using a structured **architecture**.
 This structure includes different levels of views for users and administrators.
 Data is organized using a **data model**, designed by a **schema**, and filled with real-time **instances** (data values).
 All of these elements work together to keep the system flexible, efficient, and user-friendly.

-Of course!
-Here's a **complete, easy-to-understand explanation** of the following database topics in a **learnable, student-friendly format** with clear definitions and bullet points:

----

 ## 📘 **Data Definition Language (DDL)**